How do I connect to a surgery monitor after installation?

-NOTE: If you a Digivare monitor, please read THIS FAQ for more details.
+NOTE: If you have a Digicare monitor, please read THIS FAQ for more details.

 Now the Anesthetic Sheet will receive the values in real-time from the monitor.
 You will see data on the anesthetic sheet within a few seconds from each "minute" change-over.

 Did you find it helpful?

 Sorry we couldn't be helpful.
 Help us improve this article with your feedback.